-Join Heartspark Press on an adventure of the heart and beyond in 99% Chance of Magic, the world’s first literary collection for transgender children written & illustrated by trans women and (C)AMAB non-binary creatives.
-Our anthology showcases the best creatives of our day, including Misha Lynn Moon, Duna Haller, Clara Meijas, A.K.
-Blue, Wriply Bennet, Sybil Lamb, and many more!
+Join Heartspark Press on an adventure of the heart in 99% Chance of Magic, the world’s first literary collection for transgender children, all written & illustrated by trans women and (C)AMAB non-binary creatives.
+Our anthology showcases the best creatives of our day, including Misha Lynn Moon, Duna Haller, Clara Mejias, A.K.
+Blue, Wriply M. Bennet, Sybil Lamb, and more!

 Our stories come from a variety of worlds, but one goal connects them all: to cast a protection spell of hope and strength for trans kids everywhere.
 “99% Chance of Magic” will feature the following stories:

 99% Chance of Magic — written by Alys S. Brooks & illustrated by Jeanelle Tabaranza— A coming out story about a trans girl named Em who has decided to tell her family a very big secret.
 (Hint: She’s a witch!)

 Valara and the Magic Eater — written by A.K.
 Blue & illustrated by Caterina Gerbasi — In a society where everything depends on the magic of girls like us, magical girl Valara learns how to embrace the sacred gift that all gender non-conforming humans have inside them.